conmaster2112/discord-dependless/readme.md

 - Improve event typing.
 - Additional utility functions to enhance Discord interactions

+## Changes
+ - `10.0.0-alpha-4`
+   - Added exported namespace `JsonAPI` for All JSON Rest API function builders
+   - Improved DiscordAPIError Instance with improved experimental formatting
+   - Made Bot class instance to use `JsonAPI` under the hood and added setApplicationCommands method

 ## Contribution

 Contributions are always welcome!
 Whether you want to improve the package, optimize code, or suggest features, you can contribute in two ways: